goodguyry/postcss-tidy-columns/README.md

 ### Offsets

 The `tidy-offset-left` and `tidy-offset-right` properties specify the number of columns and adjacent column gaps the element's margin should span.
-Supports positive, negative, and decimal values
+Supports positive and negative integer and decimal values

 Offsets use a [`siteMax`](#sitemax) breakpoint, since there's no `max-margin` CSS property.